Woofer21/discord-emoji-list-maker/README.md

-# Discord Emoji List Maker TEST UPDATE
+# Discord Emoji List Maker

 Grabs emotes from the guild the command was ran in and sends it to a channel or predefined webhook.